owlgrid/owl-docUser-webFront/docs/administrate/organizations.md

 # Organizations

 Every OwlGrid space is related to an organization.
-An organization can represent an entreprise, a group of people, etc. It is used to identify the context in wich resources (spaces) are used and to bill usage.
+An organization represent an entreprise, a group of people, etc. It is used to identify the context in wich resources (spaces) are used and to bill usage.

 ## Properties